9 Of The Best Free Things To Do In Rome That You Can’t Miss

 - When asking someone to take a photo of you try to find another tourist, there are people who will offer but will end up trying to sell you the picture instead.

 The Pantheon is one of the best-preserved of all the Ancient Roman buildings we get the pleasure of seeing today.
 It was a temple long ago and now acts as a church.
-Not only is it one of the coolest things to do in Rome, but there’s a great gelato shop right next door!
-Win-win.
+Not only is it one of the coolest free things to do in Rome, but there’s a great gelato shop right next door, so it’s a true win-win.

 Dating back to 113AD, somewhere around 6 million people visit this site each year!
 It features a large circular domed ceiling with an opening in the top giving you a view of the sky and providing natural light.
-They say the dome remains one of the world’s largest unreinforced concrete domes in the world, almost two thousand years after it was built!
-The front of the building has your typical Roman column styling.
+They say the dome remains one of the world’s largest unreinforced concrete domes in the world, almost two thousand years after it was built.

 Tips for visiting the Pantheon: